SauloCav/C-and-Cpp-Experiments/README.md

 Some simple activities developed in C and C++

-Activities related to basic learning of programming fundamentals and logic
+Activities related to basic learning of programming fundamentals